Disease Guide ·Arthritis ·2026

 0How common is arthritis in cats?

-Extremely common — studies show 90% of cats over 12 have radiographic evidence of arthritis, and up to 40% of all cats have some degree of degenerative joint disease.
-It's considered the most underdiagnosed condition in feline medicine because cats hide pain so effectively.
-Most owners attribute the behavioral changes to 'normal aging' when arthritis is actually the cause.
+Studies show 90% of cats over 12 have arthritis, and up to 40% of all cats have degenerative joint disease.
+It's the most underdiagnosed feline condition - cats hide pain so owners attribute changes to aging.

 1How much does arthritis treatment cost for a cat?